josdejong/mathjs/docs/reference/functions/std.md

 --------- | ---- | -----------
 `array` | Array &#124; Matrix |  A single matrix or or multiple scalar values `normalization` | string |  Determines how to normalize the variance.
 Choose 'unbiased' (default), 'uncorrected', or 'biased'.
 Default value: 'unbiased'.
-`dimension` | number &#124; BigNumber | A number specifying which axis the standard deviation should be computed along.

 ### Returns